zzulueta/mslearn-ai-agents/Instructions/01-agent-fundamentals.md

     A new agent with a name like *Agent123* should be created automatically (if not, use the **+ New agent** button to create one).

 1. Select your new agent.
-Then, in the **Setup** pane for your new agent, set the **Agent name** to `ExpensesAgent`, ensure that the gpt-4o model deployment you created previously is selected, and set the **Instructions** to `Answer questions related to expense claims`.
+Then, in the **Setup** pane for your new agent, set the **Agent name** to `ExpensesAgent`, ensure that the gpt-4o model deployment you created previously is selected, and set the **Instructions** to:

+    ```prompt
+   You are an AI assistant for corporate expenses.
+   You answer questions about expenses based on the expenses policy data.
+   If a user wants to submit an expense claim, you get their email address, a description of the claim, and the amount to be claimed and write the claim details to a text file that the user can download.
+    ```

     ![Screenshot of the AI agent setup page in Azure AI Foundry portal.](./Media/ai-agent-setup.png)